xmmedia/kohana_module/guide/cl4/index.md

-# cl4
+# XM

+### This is largely out-of-date.

-cl4 extends the existing Kohana ORM and other built-in classes to provide additional tools that facilitate the creation of dynamic websites.
+XM extends the existing Kohana ORM and other built-in classes to provide additional tools that facilitate the creation of dynamic websites.

-Here is a quick summary of how you might want to use cl4:
+Here is a quick summary of how you might want to use XM:

 * use ORM model additional features to:
   * generate flexible HTML forms from ORM models (one-line fully featured forms, including relationships, multiple record edits, select fields, date pickers, etc.)